The-Strategy-Unit/nhp_mitigator_comparisons_app/inst/app/text/about_baseline.md

 #### Data Availability

-Note that schemes and mitigators will not be plotted if there is no data to show.
+Note that schemes and TPMAs will not be plotted if there is no data to show.
-Schemes may have chosen not to set a mitigator, or a mitigator [may not have been available](https://connect.strategyunitwm.nhs.uk/nhp/project_information/user_guide/mitigators_lookup.html) when developing a scenario.
+Schemes may have chosen not to set a TPMA, or a TPMA [may not have been available](https://connect.strategyunitwm.nhs.uk/nhp/project_information/user_guide/mitigators_lookup.html) when developing a scenario.

 #### Settings